tinylibs/tinyspy/README.md

 console.log(spied.returns) // []
 ```

-Since 3.0.0, tinyspy doesn't unwrap the Promise anymore, so you need to await it manually:
+Since 3.0, tinyspy doesn't unwrap the Promise in `returns` anymore, so you need to await it manually:

 ```js
 const spied = spy(async (n) => n + '!')